 Requirements to obtain work visas in Germany

 After an employee gets a Residence Permit, they can apply for a work permit.
 They’ll need a confirmed job offer and proof that the vacancy cannot be filled by an EU national or another international worker who applied first.
 Work permits are typically granted for a year, but renewal is possible.
-Highly skilled employees will get a different kind of permit that’s valid for several years.
+Highly skilled employees may get a different kind of permit that’s valid for several years.

 Obtaining a working visa in Germany typically requires the following steps: